2020 Autumn Leaves Tour of Japan

 This morning we travel by a private minivan to Meiji Shrine, located in the heart of Tokyo’s fashion district, Harajuku.
 Surrounded by a forest of evergreen trees and stroll gardens, this impressive Shinto shrine complex provides a peaceful oasis in an otherwise bustling city.
 From the shrine we walk on along the fashionable tree-lined boulevard of Omotesando.
 Here the world’s super-brands sit comfortably alongside edgy Japanese designers, avant-garde architecture, and Harajuku’s teen pop-culture.

 After lunch, the minivan will bring you back to your hotel and the afternoon is free for you to explore Tokyo at satisfy your own interests.
-Our recommendations for this afternoons activity include a) a visit to one of the Tokyo's fantastic Japanese gardens to see the magnificent autumn display, b) shopping at nearby Ginza to find special Japanese art and craft or c) a visit to the Edo Tokyo Museum or the Tokyo National Museum in Ueno.
-Please ask Journey to the East for more information.
+Our recommendations for this afternoons activity include; A visit to one of the Tokyo's fantastic Japanese gardens to see the magnificent autumn display, and a visit to the Edo Tokyo Museum or the Tokyo National Museum in Ueno.
+Please ask the Journey to the East team for more information.